oozie/pyhumod/docs/DevelGuide.rst

 **Answer**

-The reply comes from the control port so you have to write a regex and compile it then parse to modem.prober.start.
+The reply comes from the control port so you have to write a regex and compile it then parse to ``modem.prober.start``.
 I got it working using:

 .. code:: python